Appup-Docs/Appup-Docs/docs/README.md

 # Getting Started
 Welcome to Appup documentation.
 You can learn how to use Appup with simple steps if you follow this guide thoroughly.
 Feel free to suggest improvements if you find any of these topics hard to grasp.

 Appup is engineered to let you publish production grade applications without needing to write a single piece of code.
 Ofcourse, it is within the features of Appup to run your own code if you'd like to.
-Appup is easy-to-use, helps you get things right for businesses the first time, and cost-effective.
+Appup is easy-to-use, helps you get things right the first time, and cost-effective.

 ---